Required Application Documents 2015

-- Language test scores (to be submitted no later than 27 February 2015) or an officially attested copy of school-leaving certificate (if secondary education and a Bachelor's degree from a Nordic country is a proficiency in English).
+- Language test scores or an officially attested copy of school-leaving certificate (if secondary education and a Bachelor's degree from a Nordic country is a proficiency in English).
 See more information on language test requirements and language test exemptions at Admission and Language Criteria.

 - A copy of passport or ID card.

 A summary of your academic and work history with contact details.

 - Motivation letter: The motivation letter is part of your online application form.
 You can prepare the letter in advance (max.
 4000 characters) and copy-paste it to the online form.
 In the letter of motivation, please outline your academic and professional reasons for applying for admission to the programme.

 - Two recommendation letters: At least one academic recommendation is preferred.
 The recommendations should be written by a university professor or lecturer, namely by a person who has supervised you in either academic or employment capacity.
 The recommendations must be original: photocopies are not accepted.

 - Course descriptions of courses taken in the relevant subject areas.

 The academic evaluators would like to check the content of your courses as quite often the course titles in the transcript are not informative enough.
 To provide the course descriptions, please use the course description form (doc).

 - Relevant letters of reference (work certificates) and other certificates of relevant activities (patents, publications).

 In case you have work experience or other activities that could support your application, include copies of these documents to your application.
 If you have publications, submit a copy of those.

 - GRE test is not compulsory for admission; however, high GRE scores are considered a merit.
 If you have taken a GRE test, please provide a copy of your test results.